Hotels close.

 Tiled hallwayPhotos: Brechenmacher & Baumann · Courtesy of Le Sirenuse

 The Sersale family converted their summer home into a hotel in 1951 and the same family still runs it.
 Hand-painted tiles, lemon trees in every public space, white-and-red exterior, the most photographed pool in Italy.
-Two restaurants (one Michelin-starred), three bars, a spa, and a position on the cliff that puts you in the postcard.
+Two restaurants (one in the Michelin Guide), three bars, a spa, and a position on the cliff that puts you in the postcard.
 A serious rate for a serious hotel.
 Every detail — the tiles, the art program, the family still on the property — earns its place on the bill.

 Carlino Cinque opened it in 1970 and his family has run it ever since.
 Architecturally, the hotel is invisible from the sea — buried into the rock face — and a private elevator takes you down through the cliff to a private beach with a tennis court.
 Quieter than Le Sirenuse, more residential, with the discreet glamour of a place that doesn't advertise.
 Ten cascading terraces of organic gardens supply the kitchen.